Get

 • Gravy Train Dog Food Reviewed

 Introduced in 1959 and trademarked in 1960, Gravy Train has a unique approach to dog food.
-Instead of the ordinary, boring kibble that other brands rely on, Gravy Train’s products are designed with a built-in gravy mix.
-With a splash of warm water, your dog’s kibble makes its own gravy.
+Gravy Train’s products are designed with a built-in gravy mix instead of the ordinary, boring kibble that other brands rely on.
+With a splash of warm water, the kibble produces gravy.
 This helps entice picky dogs to eat and gives them plenty of moisture in their diet, even if they only eat dry food.

 Who Makes Gravy Train and Where Is It Produced?

-An American dog food brand, Gravy Train was originally developed by General Foods until 2015, when the J.M.
+As an American dog food brand, Gravy Train was owned by General Foods until 2015, when the J.M.
 Smucker Company bought out Big Heart Pet Brands.
-Since then, Gravy Train has been manufactured by the J.M.
-Smucker Company.
+Since then, the J.M.
+Smucker Company has manufactured Gravy Train.

-Founded in 1897, the J.M.
-Smucker Company is headquartered in Ohio and operates several manufacturing facilities and offices across the U.S.A.
+The J.M.
+Smucker Company was founded in 1897 and is headquartered in Ohio.
+It operates several manufacturing facilities and offices across the U.S.A.

 Which Type of Dog Is Gravy Train Best Suited For?

 Overall, Gravy Train suits a variety of dogs.
-It’s formulated for adult dogs in mind and meets their nutritional needs the best but isn’t limited by breed.
-Pet owners who need more affordable dog food will also benefit from Gravy Train’s recipes due to the low cost of most of the formulas.
+It’s formulated with adult dogs in mind and meets their nutritional needs.
+Pet owners who need more affordable dog food will also benefit from Gravy Train’s recipes due to the low cost of the formulas.

 Which Type of Dog Might Do Better With a Different Brand?

-Gravy Train is a great way to afford to feed your dog when you’re on a budget.
-However, it doesn’t have much variety in its formulas when it comes to the breed or age of your dog.
-Puppies, seniors, or breeds with specific health concerns might benefit from another brand.
-Dogs with allergies to beef will also do better with a brand that has a different protein source, like the American Journey Active Life Formula Salmon, Brown Rice & Vegetables Recipe.
+Gravy Train is ideal when you’re on a budget.
+However, it doesn’t have much variety in its formulas regarding the breed or age of your dog.
+Puppies, seniors, or breeds with specific health concerns benefit from another brand.
+Dogs with allergies to beef will also do better with a brand with a different protein source, like the American Journey Active Life Formula Salmon, Brown Rice & Vegetables Recipe.

 Discussion of the Primary Ingredients (Good and Bad)

-While Gravy Train has its benefits, many dog owners dislike the ingredients used in many of the formulas.
-That doesn’t mean the recipes don’t have good aspects, though.
-Here’s a rundown of a few of the ingredients used in Gravy Train’s formulas.
+While Gravy Train has benefits, many dog owners dislike the ingredients used in its formulas.
+That doesn’t mean the recipes don’t have good aspects, however.
+Here’s a rundown of some ingredients used in Gravy Train’s formulas.

 Beef

-Many of the products offered by Gravy Train focus on having a rich, beefy flavor.
-Beef is listed as the first ingredient for many of the dog treats that the brand makes.
+Many of Gravy Train’s products focus on rich, beefy flavors.
+Beef is the first ingredient for many of the brand’s dog treats.
 This can be an issue if your dog is sensitive to beef protein.
-But for picky dogs, it does provide a deep, rich flavor to the unique make-your-own-gravy formula of the dry food.
+However, for picky dogs, the unique make-your-own-gravy formula provides an appealing flavor.

 Artificial Colors

 Unlike humans, dogs don’t usually care what color their food is.
-This is why many people dislike the use of artificial coloring in dog food, as it’s more for our benefit than that of our dogs.
+Many dog owners dislike the use of artificial coloring in dog food since it’s added to make it more appealing to consumers.
 Gravy Train uses artificial colors in all of its recipes to make the formulas look more appetizing.

 close up of a dog eating from the bowl